 - Product Leadership: Companies that operate per this strategy are constantly focusing on innovation.
 They strive to produce state-of-art products and services and to commercialize their ideas faster than their competition.
 (Think Apple.)

-This can be costly but customer intimacy companies are willing to spend some money upfront to build customer loyalty on the long term and increase customer’s lifetime value.
-(Think Zappos.)
+This can be costly but customer intimacy companies are willing to spend some money upfront to build customer loyalty in the long term and increase customers’ lifetime value.
+(Think Amazon.)

 Focusing on one strategy is the key.